QM-Quality-Manager/qmplus-docs/content/en/docs/userguide/workflows.md

 #### Due dates

 Allows the control of how due date notifications are handled.
-This allows one to set general due date handling settings for this workflow and thus `form types` and `forms` using this workflow.
+This allows one to set general due date handling settings for this workflow and thus `forms` using this workflow.

-> `Form types` and `Forms` let you override these so you can for example have a form `Accident` that have much shorter automatic due dates compared to the general workflow. `Form type` settings will override the workflow and `Form` settings will override `Form type` and `Workflow` settings.
+> `Forms` let you override these so you can for example have a form `Accident` that have much shorter automatic due dates compared to the general workflow. `Form` settings will override the workflow.

 The available fields.